 “And it was just really surreal because we should be in a church watching her walk down the aisle and go to a great reception.
 But that's not how it happened,” she continued.

-The Fuller family sued Insys and Dr. Matalon for negligence and wrongful death.
+The Fuller family has also sued Insys and Matalon for negligence and wrongful death.

-In May 2018, the New Jersey Board of Medical Examiners revoked Dr. Matalon’s license.
-The Fuller family and Dr. Matalon, who claimed she was misled by sales reps about using Subsys to treat Sarah Fuller, reached a settlement for an undisclosed sum without admission of wrongdoing.
+In May 2018, the New Jersey Board of Medical Examiners revoked Matalon’s license.
+The Fuller family and Matalon, who claimed she was misled by sales reps about using SUBSYS to treat Sarah Fuller, reached a settlement for an undisclosed sum without admission of wrongdoing.

-In a statement to ABC News, declined to comment on ongoing litigation, but said that it “in no way defends the past misconduct of former employees and is fully cooperating with the government. … Last year, INSYS further announced its intention to divest its opioid business and focus its efforts on non-opioid drugs."
+In a statement to ABC News last year, Insys declined to comment on ongoing litigation, but said that it “in no way defends the past misconduct of former employees and is fully cooperating with the government. … Last year, Insys further announced its intention to divest its opioid business and focus its efforts on non-opioid drugs."

-Patty Nixon told “Nightline” she remains consumed by guilt and regret for her role in exposing SUBSYS to countless patients.
+Nixon told “Nightline” last year that she remains consumed by guilt and regret for her role in exposing SUBSYS to countless patients.
 She testified before a grand jury that indicted Babich.

-As for Jeff Buchalter, he too says his life was wrecked by SUBSYS.
-He said he had what he called a “come to Jesus moment” when he ended up in the emergency room again in severe pain and with sterile abscesses in both legs.
+As for Buchalter, he told "Nightline" last year that his life was wrecked by SUBSYS.
+He said he had a so-called “come to Jesus moment” when he ended up in the emergency room, again in severe pain and with sterile abscesses in both legs.
 He said the ER staff “refused” to give him the dosage of pain medication that he’d told them he’d been prescribed.

 “The nurses were scared to death to give me those doses,” he added.

-By that point, Buchalter said he was taking so much of the fentanyl-based SUBSYS spray, it was the equivalent of 5,000 Percocet a day or “they say equivalent to a gram of heroin.”
+By that point, Buchalter said he was taking so much of the fentanyl-based SUBSYS spray that it was equal to 5,000 Percocet a day or “a gram of heroin.”

-The hospital was so alarmed, Buchalter said, that they admitted him to the ICU to bring him off the fentanyl.
+The hospital was so alarmed, Buchalter said, that its staff admitted him into the intensive care unit to bring him off the fentanyl.

 Since that near-death hospital visit, Buchalter said he has spent years working to rebuild his life sober.
-The withdrawals felt like “hell on Earth,” he said.
-His house went into foreclosure, he and his and his wife divorced, and he now lives a transitional shelter for homeless veterans.
+The withdrawals felt like “hell on earth,” he said.
+Ultimately, his house went into foreclosure, he and his wife divorced and he moved into a transitional shelter for homeless veterans.

-“My biggest regret is my children having to suffer the anguish of seeing their daddy in and out of hospitals and struggling to regain his health,” he said.
+“My biggest regret is my children having to suffer the anguish of seeing their daddy in and out of hospitals and struggling to regain his health,” Buchalter said.

-He has filed a lawsuit against Insys and Dr. Tham.
+He has filed a lawsuit against Insys and and his former doctor, Tham.

-Buchalter still asks himself, “why I survived when I shouldn't have.”
+Buchalter said he has asked himself, “why I survived when I shouldn't have.”

 “I believe I survived to tell the stories of those that didn't,” Buchalter told "Nightline" in an interview last year.
-“I owe it to myself, to my family, and all the others who didn't to get my story out and to get back to the top of the mountain, so to speak,” he said.
+“I owe it to myself to my family and all the others who didn't, to get my story out and to get back to the top of the mountain, so to speak.”